wylanenergy/eng-take-home-challenge/README.md

 | >= 60 in |   0.65 |

 ### Uninterruptible Power Supplies
-The delta watts for an uninterruptible power supply (UPS) is its total input power at 0 load times an average of its efficiency at 0%, 25%, 50%, 75%, and 100% load, weighted by how much time typical UPS devices spend at each load.
+The delta watts for an uninterruptible power supply (UPS) is its total input power at 0 load, times an average of its efficiency at 0%, 25%, 50%, 75%, and 100% load, weighted by how much time typical UPS devices spend at each load.
 ```python